cms-svj/t-channel_Analysis/README.md

 To view the status dashboard, specify `--port 8NNN` (using the forwarded port from the earlier ssh command) and navigate to `localhost:8NNN` in a web browser.

+#### Running analysis using dask condor
+To run jobs using dask condor, add `--dask --condor` at the end of the command to run the analysis locally.

-To run jobs on condor, cd into the `condor` directory and run
+[Obsolete] To run jobs on condor, cd into the `condor` directory and run
 ```bash
 source initCondor.sh
 python condorSubmit.py -d 2018_QCD,2018_mMed,2018_TTJets,2018_WJets,2018_ZJets -n 5 -w 1 --output [output directory] -p --pout [eos output directory for storing the training files]